18degrees/kana-transcription/docs/en/explanation.md

 ##### Solution (_English_)

-Again, there is no solution - **every** devoiced vowel is interpreted as _u_ - just from the fact that it is used more often.
+There are some consonants that aren't used with _u_ vowel: 'sh', 'ch', 'j'.
+So, devoiced vowel is considered as _i_ if only written earlier consonants are used.
+If not - vowel is understood as _u_.

 ##### Solution (_Russian_)